Court scolds New York county for 'total obstructionism' on housing

-NEW YORK (Reuters) - A federal appeals court on Friday admonished New York's wealthy Westchester County to stop its "total obstructionism" in implementing an agreement designed to boost affordable housing.
+NEW YORK, April 28 (Reuters) - A federal appeals court on Friday admonished New York's wealthy Westchester County to stop its "total obstructionism" in implementing an agreement designed to boost affordable housing.

 The 2nd U.S. Circuit Court of Appeals issued its warning after finding that Westchester, one of the nation's richest suburbs, twice breached a 2009 consent decree requiring it to build 750 affordable housing units in 31 mostly white communities.

-"We are surprised by the court's comments" given Westchester's efforts to implement the decree, Ned McCormack, a spokesman for County Executive Rob Astorino, said in a statement.
+A spokesman for Westchester County Executive Rob Astorino did not immediately respond to requests for comment.

-Westchester had agreed with the federal government to enter the decree in connection with the settlement of a lawsuit by the nonprofit Anti-Discrimination Center of Metro New York.
+Westchester agreed with the federal government to enter the decree in connection with the settlement of a lawsuit by the nonprofit Anti-Discrimination Center of Metro New York, and has since taken many steps toward implementation.

-It said roughly 400 of the affordable units are already occupied, and that it has lined up more building permits and financing than required.

 But U.S. District Judge Denise Cote last year found Westchester in breach by failing to build 28 units at Chappaqua Station in the town of New Castle.